 Grupo Nutresa's operating segments reflect its structure and how the administration, in particular the Board of Directors, evaluates the financial information for decision-making in operational matters.
-For the administration, businesses are considered by combining geographic areas and types of products.
+For the administration, businesses are evaluated by combining geographic areas and types of products.
 The segments for which financial information are presented are as follows:

-• Cold Cuts: Production and sale of processed meats (sausage, pepperoni, and bologna burgers), matured meat (ham, Spanish chorizo, salami), ready to meals, canned foods and mushrooms
+• Cold Cuts: Production and sale of processed meats (sausage, pepperoni, ham, and bologna burgers), matured meat (Serrano ham, Spanish chorizo, and salami), ready to eat meals, canned foods, and mushrooms

-- · Biscuits: Production and marketing of sweet biscuits flavored lines, with crème filling, and salted wafer-like crackers and snacks - Chocolate: Production and sale of chocolate bars, chocolate (bars and milk modifiers), chocolate candies, granola bars, and nuts
+• Biscuits: Production and marketing of sweet biscuits flavored lines, with crème filled wafers, and salted crackers, wafer-like crackers, and snacks

-• TMLUC: Stands for Tresmontes Lucchetti, a business unit that produces and sales: instant cold drinks, pasta, coffee, snacks, edible oil, juice, soups, dessert, and tea
+- Chocolate: Production and sale of chocolate bars, chocolate (bars and milk modifiers), chocolate candies, granola bars, and nuts - TMLUC: Stands for Tresmontes Lucchetti, a business unit that produces and sells: instant cold drinks, pasta, coffee, snacks, edible oil, juices, soups, desserts, and teas